insurando/inconnect/README.md

 ### Concepts

 **Opportunity**

-when submitting customers to inconnect (sales) you must create an opportunity json object
+when submitting customers to inconnect (sales) you must create an opportunity json object.
+An opportunity can contain one person or multiple persons (family/household).
+The Opportunity key holds information about the type and source of the opportunity.

 ```
 {